 A deficiency of this mineral can impair the production of thyroid hormones, because iron facilitates the activity of certain enzymes in the thyroid gland.

-That would also explain why thyroid disorders are often accompanied by anaemia, a prevalent condition can develop due to an iron deficiency.
+That would also explain why thyroid disorders are often accompanied by anemia, a prevalent condition can develop due to an iron deficiency.

 Meat, seafood, beans and dark leafy vegetables are all rich sources of iron.